StewSchrieff/riddlerRugs/README.md

 In order to improve this study, we could try to do some optimization to [rugMachine.py](../rugMachine.py) that would allow us to continue to measure 4x4 blocks by increasing the number of rugs generated.

+# Conclusion

+After running 80000 simulated rugs, we found 58 rugs that had 4x4 grids.
+This is a pretty low rate of bad rugs.
+By using linear regression, we find that we could expect a bad rug about once every 1364 rugs.